keaveney/dEFT/README.md

 to run the plugin and produce yoda files.

-This resultant plots can be viewed by created a single html file which can be viewed locally with your web browser.
+This resultant plots can be viewed by created a single html file under rivet-plots/ which can be viewed locally with your web browser.

 rivet-mkhtml Rivet.yoda:'Title=SM':'LineColor=blue'